mdn/translated-content-de/files/de/mozilla/add-ons/webextensions/api/idle/setdetectioninterval/index.md

 {{WebExtExamples}}

 > [!NOTE]
-> Diese API basiert auf Chromiums [`chrome.idle`](https://developer.chrome.com/docs/extensions/reference/api/idle#method-setDetectionInterval) API.
-Diese Dokumentation stammt von [`idle.json`](https://chromium.googlesource.com/chromium/src/+/master/extensions/common/api/idle.json) im Chromium-Code.
+> Diese API basiert auf der [`chrome.idle`](https://developer.chrome.com/docs/extensions/reference/api/idle#method-setDetectionInterval) API von Chromium.
+Diese Dokumentation ist abgeleitet von [`idle.json`](https://chromium.googlesource.com/chromium/src/+/master/extensions/common/api/idle.json) im Chromium-Code.

 <!--
-// Urheberrecht 2015 Die Chromium-Autoren.
-Alle Rechte vorbehalten.
+// Copyright 2015 The Chromium Authors.
+All rights reserved.
 //
-// Redistribution und Nutzung in Quell- und Binärform, mit oder ohne
-// Modifikation, sind unter den folgenden Bedingungen gestattet:
+// Redistribution and use in source and binary forms, with or without
+// modification, are permitted provided that the following conditions are
+// met:
 //
-//    * Weiterverteilungen des Quellcodes müssen den obigen Urheberrechtshinweis,
-// diese Liste der Bedingungen und den folgenden Haftungsausschluss enthalten.
+//    * Redistributions of source code must retain the above copyright
+// notice, this list of conditions and the following disclaimer.
-//    * Weiterverteilungen in binärer Form müssen den obigen Urheberrechtshinweis,
+//    * Redistributions in binary form must reproduce the above
-// diese Liste der Bedingungen und den folgenden Haftungsausschluss in der
-// Dokumentation und/oder anderen Materialien enthalten, die mit der
+// copyright notice, this list of conditions and the following disclaimer
+// in the documentation and/or other materials provided with the
-// Verteilung bereitgestellt werden.
+// distribution.
-//    * Weder der Name Google Inc. noch die Namen seiner
+//    * Neither the name of Google Inc. nor the names of its
-// Beitragenden dürfen verwendet werden, um Produkte, die von dieser
-// Software abgeleitet sind, zu unterstützen oder zu bewerben, ohne
-// vorherige schriftliche Genehmigung.
+// contributors may be used to endorse or promote products derived from
+// this software without specific prior written permission.
 //
-// DIESE SOFTWARE WIRD VON DEN URHEBERRECHTSINHABERN UND BEITRAGENDEN
-// "WIE BESEHEN" BEREITGESTELLT, UND JEGLICHE AUSDRÜCKLICHEN ODER
-// IMPLIZIERTEN GEWÄHRLEISTUNGEN, EINSCHLIESSLICH, ABER NICHT
-// BESCHRÄNKT AUF DIE IMPLIZIERTEN GEWÄHRLEISTUNGEN DER
-// MARKTFÄHIGKEIT UND EIGNUNG FÜR EINEN BESTIMMTEN ZWECK,
-// SIND AUSGESCHLOSSEN.
-IN KEINEM FALL HAFTEN DIE
-// URHEBERRECHTSINHABER ODER BEITRAGENDEN FÜR JEGLICHE DIREKTEN,
-// INDIREKTEN, ZUFÄLLIGEN, BESONDEREN, EXEMPLARISCHEN ODER
-// FOLGESCHÄDEN (EINSCHLIESSLICH, ABER NICHT BESCHRÄNKT AUF DIE
-// BESCHAFFUNG VON ERSATZGÜTERN ODER DIENSTLEISTUNGEN; NUTZUNGSVERLUST,
-// DATENVERLUST ODER ENTGANGENEN GEWINN; ODER
-// BETRIEBSUNTERBRECHUNG) IN IRGENDEINER WEISE UND UNTER
-// JEGLICHER HAFTUNGSTHEORIE, OB VERTRAG, STRIKTE HAFTUNG ODER
-// UNERLAUBTE HANDLUNG (EINSCHLIESSLICH FAHRLÄSSIGKEIT ODER
-// SONSTIGEM), DIE AUF IRGENDEINE WEISE AUS DER NUTZUNG DER
-// SOFTWARE ENTSTANDEN SIND, SELBST WENN ÜBER DIE MÖGLICHKEIT
-// SOLCHER SCHÄDEN INFORMIERT WURDE.
+// THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS
+// "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT
+// LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR
+// A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT
+// OWNER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL,
+// SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT
+// LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE,
+// DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY
+// THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT
+// (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE
+// OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 -->